 The Company maintains a post-retirement healthcare plan for certain executive and director retirees.
 Coverage continues through the duration of the lifetime of the retiree or the retiree's spouse, whichever is longer.
-The benefit obligation was \$40.5 million and \$37.2 million as of June 30, 2019, and June 24, 2018, respectively.
+The benefit obligation was \$41.0 million and \$40.5 million as of June 28, 2020, and June 30, 2019, respectively.

-Note 16: Commitments and Contingencies
+Note 17: Commitments and Contingencies

 The Company has certain obligations to make future payments under various contracts; some of these are recorded on its balance sheet and some are not.
-Obligations that are recorded on the Company's balance sheet include the Company's capital lease obligations.
-Obligations that are not recorded on the Company's balance sheet include contractual relationships for operating leases, purchase obligations, and certain guarantees.
-The Company's commitments relating to capital leases and off-balance sheet agreements are included in the tables below.
-These amounts exclude \$373.0 million of liabilities related to uncertain tax benefits because the Company is unable to reasonably estimate the ultimate amount or time of settlement.
+Obligations that are recorded on the Company's balance sheet include the Company's operating and finance lease obligations.
+Obligations that are not recorded on the Company's balance sheet include contractual relationships for purchase obligations and certain guarantees.
+The Company's commitments relating to off-balance sheet agreements are included in the tables below.
+These amounts exclude \$439.5 million of liabilities related to uncertain tax positions because the Company is unable to reasonably estimate the ultimate amount or time of settlement.
 See Note 7 - Income Taxes for further discussion.